Student loans

 Many worry about the "huge debt" putting lenders off.
 Actually, that isn't a problem as student loans don't appear on your credit file, so the impact isn't really about whether you'll be allowed a mortgage or not.

 Where it does impact is in the affordability checks which establish whether you can afford to make repayments on a mortgage.
 Of course, as you have lower take-home income with a student loan, that means you'll be assessed as being able to make smaller repayments.
-For full help, see First-Time Buyers' Mortgage guide.
+For full help, see Student loans and mortgages.

 -